ethereumclassicclassicproject/go-ethereum/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ethereumproject/go-ethereum?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Download](https://api.bintray.com/packages/ethereumproject/GoEthereumClassic/go-ethereum/images/download.svg)](https://bintray.com/ethereumproject/GoEthereumClassic/go-ethereum/_latestVersion)

-## Ethereum Go (Ethereum Classic Blockchain)
+## Ethereum Go (Ethereum Classic Classic Blockchain)

-Official golang implementation of the Ethereum protocol supporting the original chain.
+Official golang implementation of the Ethereum Classic protocol supporting the original chain.
 A version which can **honestly** offer both a censorship resistant and unstoppable application platform for developers.

-This is a project migrated from the now hard forked Ethereum (ETHF) github project, we will need to slowly migrate pieces of the infrastructure required to maintain the project.
+This is a project migrated from the now hard forked Ethereum Classic (ETHC) github project, we will need to slowly migrate pieces of the infrastructure required to maintain the project.
 We will apply all upstream patches unrelated to the DAO HF while organizing development.